bnadji/BAlert/README.md

    >Note: To be readable, alerts always end up in the natural upright position at the end of animation, even if `rotate` is not a whole number.
-For example, a value of **0.5** for `rotate` means that the alert will start from an upside down position and finishes in the normal upright position.
+For example, a value of **0.5** for `rotate` means that the alert will start from an upside down position and finishes in the normal upright position after a 180 degree turn.

-- `func`: a string indication the transition timing function.
+- `func`: a string indicating the transition timing function.
 This mathematical function outlines how fast the alert animation behavior changes.
 It can take on values such as:

     - **"linear"**